-The employee should understand that mobile communication devices are issued for the purposes of supporting the effective performance of their job with the Department, and should further understand the following:
+The employee should understand that mobile communication devices are issued to support the effective performance of their job with the Department.

-The use of State-owned equipment, including mobile communication devices, is reserved primarily for official State business.
-Personal use of mobile communication devices should be kept to a minimum and must not interfere with State operations, adversely affect performance, or violate government laws, rules or Department policy.

-- 2. The employee is responsible for safeguarding mobile communication devices issued to them, controlling its use, and must take appropriate precautions to prevent theft and vandalism.
-Any occurrence of theft or vandalism must be reported immediately to the Department's Information Security Officer. - 3.
+- 1. Personal use of mobile communication devices should be incidental and must not interfere with State operations, adversely affect performance, or violate government laws, rules or Department policy. - 2.
+The employee is responsible for safeguarding mobile communication devices issued to them, controlling its use, and taking appropriate precautions to prevent damage, theft, or vandalism.
+Any occurrence of loss (misplacement), damage, theft, or vandalism must be reported immediately to the Department's Information Security Office. - 3.
 The employee shall return the device(s) to their immediate Manager or Supervisor if it is determined that they no longer have a demonstrated need for the device(s), or when they terminate employment with the Department. - 4.
 The employee shall not use mobile communication devices in an illegal, illicit, or offensive manner.
-California Vehicle Code 23123 prohibits text messaging while driving and requires drivers use a hands-free device when using wireless telephones.
+California Vehicle Code Section 23123 prohibits text messaging while driving and requires drivers use a handsfree device when using wireless telephones.
 The employee should plan uses to allow communications either prior to driving or while on rest breaks.
 Should an employee need to dial, text, or respond to an e-mail, the vehicle must be pulled over, placed in park, and turned off.